-- Click the down-arrow next to the Insert button, as shown highlighted in red within Figure 6.
-Within the resultant drop-down menu, choose the Copy option, as shown highlighted in blue within Figure 6.
+- Click the down-arrow next to the Insert button, as shown highlighted in blue in Figure 6.
+Within the resultant drop-down menu, choose the Copy option, as shown highlighted in red within Figure 6.

 Figure 6: Copy the translated word

 Follow these steps to explore the Select and Translate option:

 - Select and then carefully right-click the word, phrase, or paragraph you want to translate.
 This action brings up a contextual menu as shown in Figure 7.
 Within this contextual menu, select the Translate option, as shown in Figure 7.